homieiot/convention/convention.md

 S: Indicates seconds, preceded by the number of seconds, if seconds are specified.
 - An empty string ("") is not a valid payload

+#### JSON

+- Contains a JSON string for transporting complex data formats that cannot be exposed as single value attributes.
+- The payload MUST be either a JSON-Array or JSON-Object type, for other types the standard Homie types should be used.

 ## Base Topic

 The root topic in this document is `"homie/5/"`.